-To understand how the Avada builder works with WPML, let us start by creating a simple page using the Avada Builder.
+To understand how the Avada builder works with WPML, let’s start by creating a simple post using the Avada Builder.
 We will include a few modules, such as a Text Block, an Alert, and a Flip Box.

-You might need to update the page builder shortcodes in the language configuration file for different reasons:
+You may need to update the page builder shortcodes in the language configuration file for different reasons:

 You can download the language configuration file from our repository.
-Add the shortcodes or attributes to the existing shortcodes to the language configuration file
+You can then add the new shortcodes or attributes to the existing shortcodes in the language configuration file.

 The wpml-config.xml file is also used to configure the following elements: